 Tie, check.
 Vest, check.
 Hair, check.

-I dawdled in front of the mirror, tidying up my appearance to disguise my disheveled mind.
-On my way from the bathroom, my strides were getting slower as I headed nearer to the meeting room.
+I tidied up my appearance to disguise my disheveled mind.
+As I headed to the meeting room, my strides got slower.

-Despite having numerous thoughts hanging in my mind, I put on a smile and greeted each member of the student council.
-It was just a week before Art, Charity, and Sports Week, a fundraiser that I had initiated, and we were having a regular check-in meeting.
+Despite my busy mind, I put on a smile and greeted each member of the student council.
+We were having a regular check-in meeting one week before Art, Charity, and Sports Week, a fundraiser that I had initiated.

 Each department leader presented their progress, but my eyes were glued to my phone waiting for a notification.
 As president of the student council, I was in charge of finding tenants for the bazaar.
-The most highly requested tenant, who planned to open a stand in the bazaar, had been unreachable: I had left 12 unread messages and 5 missed calls.
-I wanted to talk about this in the meeting, but decided otherwise since I knew others were busy preparing the parts they were in charge of, and I assumed that talking about this would just burden them.
+The most highly requested tenant, who planned to open a stand in the bazaar, had been unreachable.
+I wanted to bring this up but afraid my issue would add more burden.

-Days went by and the bazaar stands were being prepared.
-However, the tenant still could not be contacted.
-I was getting frustrated as there were only 3 days left, so it would be hard to make a deal with another tenant.
-Since it was the most expected tenant, without them, the amount of money generated would not be able to cover the event necessities’ and there would not be any fundraising and charity.
-This means that there would be no donation as well, which was the whole point of the event.
+Fast forward, three days to the event and the tenant still could not be contacted.
+It would be hard to find another tenant and I was getting frustrated.
+Without them, the amount of money generated would not be able to cover the event necessities’.
+On top of it all, there would not be any fundraising, charity, and donations, which was the whole point of the event.

-During group fellowship, noticing the frustration on my face, my mentor, who is also a youth leader at my church, came up to check on me.
-At first, I was reluctant to tell him because I assumed he would not understand the situation and would think that it was just a minor issue.
-Guess he knew that I was reluctant, so he started by telling off his journey on leading the youth ministry at church as well as the struggles he faced when a party canceled a sponsorship for the annual youth event.
+During group fellowship, my mentor who is also a youth leader at my church, came up to check on me.
+At first, I was reluctant to share my story because I assumed he would not understand the situation and would think that it was just a minor issue.
+Sensing I was reluctant, he started by telling his journey on leading the youth ministry at church including his struggles when a party canceled a sponsorship for the annual youth event.
 As soon as he finished his story, I felt understood and the story about the struggles I was dealing with just naturally came out of my mouth.
 After I finished telling my story, I was expecting to be given paragraphs of advice or tips and tricks.
 However, his response caught me off guard.

 “A leader should be HOT: Humble, Open, and Transparent.”

 What a frivolous abbreviation!
-Initially, I denied his advice since I thought it was contradictory to the image of a leader that the society had taught me.
+Initially, I denied his advice since I thought it was contradictory to the image of a leader society had taught me.
 However, he reminded me that being open to the core team members would allow them to look at a bigger picture, which helps a lot in finding the middle ground of the struggle I was facing.

-I immediately texted the student council to set off a meeting, where I decided to be open about my struggle with the tenant.
-Fortunately, they were all very understanding, so they immediately tried to contact food stalls located nearby.
+I immediately texted the student council to set a meeting where I decided to be open about my struggle with the tenant.
+Fortunately, they were all very understanding, so they immediately tried to help contact food stalls located nearby.
 Then, one of the head departments told me that her relative just opened a beverage franchise near our school and was looking for an opportunity to join the bazaar.
 Without thinking twice, I asked for her relative’s contact and as expected, they were willing to open a stand in the bazaar.